 The author reflects on their journey with gym culture, initially avoiding it due to perceived superficiality and personal discomfort.
 They acknowledge the gym’s benefits for mental health and self-care while cautioning against obsessive behaviors linked to appearance.
 Ultimately, they emphasize the importance of balance and self-awareness in fitness choices.

-Reasons to Re-think Encouraging Going Outside
+Reasons to Re-Think Encouraging Going Outside

 The belief that spending time outdoors is inherently healthy is being questioned due to factors like air pollution, pandemics, overpopulation, crime, and rising living costs.
 These challenges not only deter outdoor activity but promote indoor alternatives that are perceived as safer and more convenient, leading to a decline in outdoor encouragement.
 Veganism is a surprising solution.